 Operating the preamp is very self-explanatory.
 Also, there’s an easy guide on the top of the pedal instructing how to use the preamp in different situations. (front of amp vs effects return).
 Although pricier than the Mooer preamps, the V4 series offers a more accurate tone print than the original amp.
 This is perfect for musicians who want that Victory tone without busting the Bank.

 It’s hard to say which is the best preamp, especially when you consider possible applications and preferences a musician and engineer may have.
 I have, however, picked my personal favourites and in doing so, tried to cover a broad spectrum of requirements.

 As far as studio preamps go, the ART Pro MPA II is the best all-rounded unit.
-It is affordable price and great features gives professionals a simplistic preamp that sounds great.
-It also gives beginners a unit to learn from without breaking the bank or left needing an upgrade in a few years time.
+It is affordable price and has great features which give professionals a simplistic preamp that sounds great.
+It also gives beginners a unit to learn from without breaking the bank or left needing an upgrade in a few years’ time.
 However, If two channels aren’t enough, then I would definitely recommend the Focusrite Scarlett preamp.
 This is another great mid-range preamp, perfect for both live and studio musicians wanting to record drums or multiple microphones.

 On the higher end, the Universal Audio 4-710D has my vote.
-Being able to blend between tube and solid state tones whilst having additional channels and features is amazing.
+Being able to blend between tube and solid-state tones whilst having additional channels and features is amazing.
 Plus, it’s cheaper!
-When looking at guitar preamps, the Fishman Platinum Pro that takes my vote.
-Having an all in one unit that solves live acoustic guitar problems and enables you to take fewer pedals to the gig is always going to be a winner.
+When looking at guitar preamps, the Fishman Platinum Pro takes my vote.
+Having an all-in-one unit that solves live acoustic guitar problems and enables you to take fewer pedals to the gig is always going to be a winner.
 Simply, an affordable guitar preamp acoustic guitarists need, whether professional or beginner.